uxuycom/uxuy-docsite/docs/uxuy-connect/quickstart.md

 ## Step 2: Import and Initialize the SDK

-In your JavaScript file, import and initialize the UXUY SDK:
+In your JavaScript file, import and initialize the UXUY-Connect SDK:

 ```javascript
 import { WalletTgSdk } from '@uxuycom/web3-tg-sdk';